-Vanilla currently provides OAuth2 integrations with these third-party services as ready-to-go addons:
+Vanilla currently provides tailored OAuth 2.0 integrations with these third-party identity providers as ready-to-go addons:

 Because OAuth 2.0 is an SSO framework and not a narrowly defined protocol (see OAuth 2.0 Spec),

 As with all our SSO solutions, OAuth2 accounts are mapped to existing forum accounts by email address, or a new account is created if no match is found.
 You may combine it with any other SSO connections.

-- The full path to the authorization URI, registration URI, sign out URI, token endpoint and profile endpoint
+- Full path to the authorization URI, registration URI, sign out URI, token endpoint and profile endpoint

-- The exepected keys in the JSON response in the profile request
+- Exepected keys in the JSON response to the profile request

 - Your forum must be accessed over

-https and must contact your Authorization Server in the same way
+- Your forum must contact your Authorization Server using

-- Your Authorization Server will usually need to “whitelist” the redirect URI (i.e. https://[The url of the forum]/entry/oauth2)
+- Your Authorization Server will need to whitelist the redirect URI (e.g.